 Even with the bulky ingredients like butternut squash and mushrooms, the addition of the almond milk keeps this frittata light and airy.

 It’s that perfect balance of satisfying yet not too heavy since you’re probably going to eat at least 10 times your weight in calories later on.

-But, if you’re still one of those people who refuses to eat breakfast on Thanksgiving morning and would rather “save it all” for the main thing, this frittata is also a great way to use up any Thanksgiving leftovers in the days after the big feast.
+But, if you’re still one of those people who refuses to eat breakfast on Thanksgiving and would rather “save it all” for the main thing, this frittata is also a great way to use up any Thanksgiving leftovers in the days after the big feast.

 Sometimes, I get more excited for the leftover possibilities (like these Thanksgiving Leftover Pumpkin Waffle Breakfast Sandwiches) than the actual holiday meal!

 Check out all my Thanksgiving recipes.

 Or, this post that has 100 Healthy Thanksgiving Recipes!